artsich/step/Step.Main/docs/dev_guide.md

 Use the same approach for `AddChild`, `QueueFree`, or mass updates triggered mid-frame.
 When in doubt: if the object already has a parent and the change is triggered during `OnUpdate` / `OnRender`, schedule it via `CallDeferred`.

+## Code Comments

+Avoid adding comments to explain what code does.
+Instead, extract logic into well-named functions or methods to make the code self-documenting.
+Well-named methods and functions make the code more readable and maintainable than comments that can become outdated.